ay-ay-vasilev/SDL2Game/README.md

 - Better WeaponComponent implementation (add an object for weapon stats).
 - i-frames ?
 - Specific weapon stats for actors in weapon json files?
+- Delete textures and surfaces properly!
+Also rename "texture" to "surface" in JSON files (maybe ?)

 Future plans:
 - Add a second container for Sprites that should not be outlined? (sword swings)